Want the perfect workout program?Take Quiz

 Stretch your psoas as part of a static stretching routine after a workout or at the end of the day.

-Final Note: A weak or tight psoas can cause low back pain, hip neck pain, poor stability, stress, and various other issues.
+Tip: A weak or tight psoas can cause low back pain, hip neck pain, poor stability, stress, and various other issues.
 So, be sure to spend time doing psoas muscle exercises, as a happy psoas makes for a happy body and mind.

 Comments will be approved before showing up.